Open Source Web Radio with Icecast and Raspberry PI

 Install Icecast2 on Raspberry PI

-Official Icecast installation docs require to download source and compile it from your computer.
+Official Icecast installation docs require you to download the source and compile it from your computer.
 An easier way is using the convenient aptitude package manager.
 From terminal:

 sudo apt install icecast2

-Installation procedure will ask you if you want set initial configuration and passwords from now.
-I suggest to select yes and press ENTER key:
+The installation procedure will ask you if you want to set the initial configuration and passwords from now.
+I suggest selecting yes and then press ENTER key:

 Icecast apt install 1

-Next screen will ask your domain from where your listener will receive radio stream.
+The next screen will ask your domain from where your listener will receive the radio stream.
 I will use my free No-IP domain, you must use your one instead:

 Icecast apt install 2